jechasteen/jwm/README.md

 If you're interested in applying dwm patches, good luck.
 Sorry, I haven't even tried yet.
 If you would like a patch applied, submit a pull request and I'll consider adding the patch.

+## Testing

+Please note: the testing script requires the `xorg-server-xephyr` package.

+`./run.sh` will open a Xephyr window and then start `build/jwm`.

+`./run.sh debug` will start gdb instead.
+Enter `run` to begin testing.
+If something fails, enter `backtrace` to get more info.